Are you thinking of traveling to San Luis Potosi?

 The colonial mining city is also located close to the ghost town of San Pedro, which is one of the most popular to visit in Mexico if you’re into scares and haunts!

-San Luis Potosi is situated in a very good strategic location as well and is a good place to spend a few nights if you are backpacking Mexico and want to get acquainted with its entirety.
+San Luis Potosi is situated in a very good strategic location as well and is a good place to spend a few nights if you are already backpacking Mexico and want to get acquainted with its entirety.

 From here, you can also easily reach the Huasteca Potosina region, and organize many different tours from the city.